happyboomonster/trigonometry-rush/README.md

 even work if you download it and try it...

 To try out my take on Reverse-Engineering Geometry Dash [is it reverse engineering?
 I'm not sure... =) ], run GDtst.py in Python 2 or 3!
-(both should work fine, although I don't actively use Python 3 so there might be some bugs...)
+(Actually, Python 3 for the moment doesn't work due to some...problems with Pickle) (both should work fine, although I don't actively use Python 3 so there might be some bugs...)
 NOTE:  You need Pygame 2 or later installed!